8/8/19 New Juvenile Delinquency and Domestic Relations Case Subtypes

 The information below is an archive of changes posted to the eFile system for registered filers.
-This content is maintained only for historical purposes and may become out of date as systems are updated over time.
+This content is maintained only for historical purposes and may become out of date as systems are updated.

 6/28/18 Small Claims: Maximum Prayer Amount increased to $6500